ociswap/radix-event-stream/README.md

 }
 ```

 The `TransactionHandlerContext` holds a reference to the incoming transaction.
-A method called `handle_events` is implemented on this struct.
+A method called `process_events` is implemented on this struct.
 Calling it will iterate through the events inside the transactions and process the events which have handlers registered.
 It is highly recommended to use this method in your transaction handler.
 It is possible to implement your own loop, but it is an integral part of the library and also handles the event retry logic and some logging.

 Simplest concrete example: